 Bates Nursery takes the health of our employees and customers seriously.
 Because we sell food-bearing plants, we are currently open to foot traffic.
 We are an open-air facility and have room for people to spread out and maintain a 6' social distance.
 We have several cash registers and no, or very short, wait lines.
 Hand sanitizer is readily available at all cash registers.

-Please, respect your community and honor the 6' social distancing rule at all times.
+Please, respect your community-please wear a mask and honor the 6' social distancing rule at all times.

 Learn more about our COVID-19 response here.